OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

   1. Examine the **Office 365 Exchange Online** permissions.
 These are the permissions you granted in Visual Studio.

     ![](Images/18.png)

+In this exercise you created a new web application and examined the OAuth Authorization Code Flow.

 **Congratulations!
 You have completed investigation OAuth in Office 365.**